 A key part of the overall study was to complete a thorough assessment of existing conditions of the region.
-The grant funding has allowed an incredible amount of data to be assembled and studies and research conducted that normally would not be available (a copy of the Equity Team Profile is included as a supplemental attachment to this report).
+The grant funding allowed an incredible amount of data to be assembled and studies and research conducted that normally would not be available.
 Included in the data collection effort was the creation of an on-line database called East Tennessee Index (ETIndex - www.etindex.org).
 ET Index tracks 87 indicators that measure critical aspects of the region's economy and quality of life.
-The database includes demographic data and information on transportation and allows for quick and objective analysis.
-This database will allow for expanded research and analysis on Title VI populations in future years.
+The database included demographic data and information on transportation and allowed for quick and objective analysis.
+This database allowed for expanded research and analysis on Title VI populations.
+The final report, titled, Plan East Tennessee Equity Profile (2014) was identified by FTA as a "best practice".